 Check the housing for cracks and check the pins and rollers for obvious wear, or replace the lot for complete satisfaction 🙂

-Once you have replaced the three springs and checked the assembly you can now being the re-assembly process.
+Once you have replaced the three springs and checked the assembly you can now begin the re-assembly process.

 Basically you need to reverse the process.
 The following list will match the photos in reverse order.